greystate/componentize/README.md

 </section>
 ```

-### Component States
+### Component States and/or Modifiers

-Sometimes a component exist in a couple of variations, which can be expressed with CSS classes - you can list these in a `data-states` attribute to have the component automatically present a toggle button for them, e.g.:
+Sometimes a component exist in a couple of variations, which can be expressed with CSS classes - you can list these in a `data-states` attribute to have the component automatically present radiobuttons for them, e.g.:

 ```html
 <div class="component" data-title="Spinner" data-states="paused,running">